antlr/grammars-v4/python3/README.md

 [standard library](http://hg.python.org/cpython/file/default/Lib/),
 see [this GitHub repository](https://github.com/bkiers/python3-parser).

+Note that there are two grammars here, one for Java and other for Python3 target.
+Target of grammars are mentioned at the top of the grammar.
-Note that this grammar contains embedded Java code that handles the insertion of `INDENT` and `DEDENT` tokens.
+This grammar contains embedded code that handles the insertion of `INDENT` and `DEDENT` tokens.
 The embedded code, located inside the `NEWLINE` lexer rule as well as the `@lexer::members` section is well documented, so people trying to port this grammar to